deepakag5/image_classification_api/README.md

 # image_classification_api
-Image classification using Deep Learning, Python, Pytorch, AWS, Docker
+Image classification using Deep Learning, Python, Pytorch, AWS, REST-API, Docker

 ## Below is the scalable architecture used in the project -